dxdc/homebridge-blinds/README.md

 If an object is used for the configuration, `http_method`, `max_http_attempts`, and `retry_delay` are ignored, and these values must be instead specified directly inside the object. `success_codes` are still used globally.

+### Motion Time and Calibration

+`motion_time` is the time, in milliseconds, for your blinds to move from up to down.
+This should only include the time the motor is running.
+Filming this with your phone to determine the time may be easier than trying to do it with a timer. **NOTE**: If you are performing multiple blind requests simultaneously and are getting network timeouts due to your configuration, try using non-identical `motion_time` (e.g., 9800, 10000, 10200 vs. 10000 for each) it may help.

+**Steps:**
+1. HTTP UP/DOWN request sent; wait for successful reply (i.e., `success_codes`) = `HTTP request delay (measured)`
+2. Wait for device to send the signal to blinds, and movement begins = `response_lag`
+3. Total motion time = `current_position` - `target_position`) / 100 * `motion_time`
+4. Send stop request (if needed) = `Total motion time` - `HTTP request delay` - `response_lag`
+5. Wait for blinds to reach the target position = `Total motion time`

+- The HTTP request delay is in the logs, i.e., `Move request sent (484 ms)` indicates the HTTP request took 484 ms.

+- Using `response_lag` also helps ensure that if a move event is interrupted early, the position of the blinds will still be correct.

+- Because the `HTTP request delay` in Step 1 can vary significantly (e.g., in the event of a failed request, it could be a few seconds), it is not included in the equation for Step 4.
+This is also shown in the Example below.

+- The optional stop request needs to be sent *before* the blinds will actually reach the target position.
+This is because there is a delay (i.e., Steps 1 and 2) before a request is sent, received, and the corresponding signal sent.

+Therefore, to calibrate your blinds, you will need to set `response_lag`.
+This can be a second or more in some cases.
+The simplest way to do this is to determine the time from initiating an open/close event via HomeKit to the time you can see/hear movement, and subtract the `HTTP request delay` (from the logs).
+This is only relevant when `trigger_stop_at_boundaries` is required, or, a value of 1-99 is used for the blinds (not just fully open or closed).

+##### Example scenario (`motion_time` = 10000, `response_lag` = 750):

+- 0.00 `Open` command sent
+- 0.25 `HTTP request` successful (`Move request sent (250 ms)`)
+- 1.00 Blinds moving...
+- 10.25 `Stop` request sent
+- 10.50 (est.) `HTTP request` successful
+- 11.00 (Blinds should have stopped moving here, but `HTTP request delay` was ignored as mentioned above)
+- 11.25 `Stop` command received by blinds, blinds stopped moving

 ### Remaining Parameters

+If `show_stop_button` is set to `true`, it will expose a HomeKit button for the stop command.
+Some logic has also been added to smoothly abort any currently running functions.

+`verbose` is optional and adds additional logging capabilities

+### Parameters for Special Cases

 If `use_same_url_for_stop` is set to `true`, it will send the previously sent url (either, `up_url` or `down_url`) again.
 This is for specific blind types that don't use a standard stop URL.

-If `show_stop_button` is set to `true`, it will expose a HomeKit button for the stop command.
-Some logic has also been added to smoothly abort any currently running functions.

-`motion_time` is the time, in milliseconds, for your blinds to move from up to down.
-This should only include the time the motor is running. **NOTE**: If you are performing multiple blind requests simultaneously and are getting network timeouts due to your configuration, try using non-identical `motion_time` (e.g., 9800, 10000, 10200 vs. 10000 for each) it may help.

-`response_lag` is an optional parameter used to improve the calculation for setting a specific blinds position.
-It takes into account the delay of the device you are using control the blinds (RF transmitter or otherwise).
-This is useful since it will do a better job of not under/overshooting the target:

-1. Send HTTP command to url
-2. Wait `response_lag`; expected finish time (`current_position` - `target_position`) / 100 * `motion_time`
-3. Send stop command at (`current_position` - `target_position`) / 100 * `motion_time` - `response_lag`

-You can see the amount of time that Step 1 takes by reviewing the logs, i.e., `Move request sent (484 ms)` indicates the HTTP request took 484 ms.

 `trigger_stop_at_boundaries` allows you to choose if a stop command should be fired or not when moving the blinds to position 0 or 100.
-Most blinds dont require this command and will stop by themself, for such blinds it is advised to set this to `false`.
+Most blinds dont require this command and will stop by themselves, for such blinds it is advised to set this to `false`.

-`verbose` is optional and adds additional logging capabilities

 ## Note

 Currently the plugin only emulates the position (it saves it in a variable), but it can be used with `position_url` for realtime feedback.

 Feel free to contribute to make this a better plugin!